arbazpirwani/portfolio-microservice/README.md

 yarn run build
 ```

-once builded the compiled files are emitted to the /dist directory
+Once built, the compiled files will be emitted to the /dist directory.

-### Docker
+### Docker Support

-The project root contains the Dockerfile for Image Building, use as per the needs
+The project root contains a Dockerfile for image building.
+Use it as needed.